ZvonimirSun/pinia-plugin-persistedstate/CONTRIBUTING.md

 ### The pull request

-If it is your first time or you need help creating a PR, you can [read the GitHub guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 When submitting a pull request, make sure your PR's title also follows the [commit convention](#commit-convention).

 If your PR fixes or resolves an existing issue, please link it in your PR description (replace `123` with a real issue number):